praash47/Parking-and-Lane-Violation-Detection/README.md

 - pillow ```pip install pillow```

 ### Running
-Run main.py by typing **after navigating into the directory where main is present. **
+Run main.py by typing **after navigating into the directory where main is present** into the cmd.
 ```
 python main.py
 ```